Updated on . Posted on

 Jan Willis

-Jan Willis is a professor emerita of religion at Wesleyan University in Middletown, Conn.
+Jan Willis is a professor emerita of religion at Wesleyan University in Middletown, Connecticut.
 She is one of the earliest American scholar-practitioners of Tibetan Buddhism.
 Time named her one of six “spiritual innovators for the new millennium,” while Ebony called her one of its “Power 150” most influential African Americans.
-Some of her books include The […]
+Some of her books include […]

 Continue reading